PLEASE READ CAREFULLY: Changes have been made to the Boris Sagal Directing Fellowship application process.

 - A statement about your experience with and approach to working with early-career actors.
 (750 words or less)

-- Two references who can speak about your work in terms of process and “product.”
+- Name, title, and contact information for two references who can speak about your work in terms of process and “product.”

 If you have any questions about the Fellowship Program, please contact the Director of the Professional Training Program, Jason McDowell-Green at email@example.com or 212.395.9090.